masc-ucsc/docs/docs/livehd/05-lgraph.md

 the specifics because it is a popular HDL.

-All the cell types are in `core/cell.hpp`.
+All the cell types are in `core/cell.hpp` and `core/cell.cpp`.
 The type enumerate is called `Ntype`.
 In general the nodes have a single output with the exception of complex nodes like subgraphs or memories.
 The inputs is a string in lower case or upper case.
 Upper case ('A') means that many edges (or output drivers) can connect to the same node input or sink pin, lower case ('a') means that only a driver can connect to the input or sink pin.

 Each cell type can be called directly with Pyrope using a low level RTL syntax.
 This is useful for debugging not for general use as it can result in less efficient LNAST code.

-An example of a multi-driver sink pin is the `sum` cell which can do `Y=3+20+a0+a3` where `A_{0} = 3`, `A_{1} = 20`, `A_{2} = a0`, and `A_{3} = a3`.
+An example of a multi-driver sink pin is the `Sum` cell which can do `Y=3+20+a0+a3` where `A_{0} = 3`, `A_{1} = 20`, `A_{2} = a0`, and `A_{3} = a3`.
 Another way to
 represent in valid Pyrope RTL syntax is: